grantshandy/ipmap/README.md

 ### Network Monitor
  - On Linux, install [`libpcap`](https://repology.org/project/libpcap/versions).
  - On Windows, install [Npcap](https://npcap.org) with network capture for non-administrator users.
- - On MacOS, `libpcap` is already installed.
+ - On macOS, `libpcap` is already installed.

 ### Traceroute
 On Windows, you must enable a firewall rule to send ICMP packets for the traceroute feature.